postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/contracts.md

 Notice how the `nameof(value)` expression is replaced by `nameof(parameter)` when the contract is applied to a parameter.

-### Example: normalizing a string
+### Example: trimming

 You can do more with a contract than throwing an exception.
-In the following example, the aspect normalizes a string by trimming whitespace and changing to uppercase.
+In the following example, the aspect trims whitespace from strings.
 We add the same aspect to properties and parameters.

-[!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/NormalizeIdContract.cs]
+[!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/trim.cs]

+## Going deeper

+If you want to go deeper with contracts, consider jumping to the following articles:

+* In this article, we limited ourselves to very simple contract implementations.
+To learn how to write more code templates, you can jump directly to <xref:templates>.
+* In this article, we have only applied contracts to the _default direction_ of fields, properties or parameters.
+To learn about the concept of contract direction, jump to <xref:contracts>.